 There are many other important bills this session, but these were among the ones that Maine Audubon put the most effort into.
 We’re incredibly pleased with the progress we’ve made this session, and look forward to continuing to fight for laws that protect Maine wildlife and habitat through the summer and during the next legislative session.

 • LAND FOR MAINE’S FUTURE.
-Appropriators will stay behind after the session to hopefully make progress on a bond to support Land for Maine’s Future.
 LMF is Maine’s most successful land conservation program, responsible for protecting more than 600,000 acres in the state, including more than 325,000 acres of working farms, forests, and waterfronts, miles and miles of recreational trails, and critical wildlife habitat.
-But it’s been underfunded for years, and it’s urgent that we tell the legislature to support LMF.
+But it’s been underfunded for years.
+However, the program was included in the state budget, infusing LMF with $40M over 4 years, a long-awaited and major victory for wildlife protection and outdoor recreation!

 We truly thank you for your help on these bills, and urge you to stay tuned as we near the finish line of this busy first session.
 Thanks for working with us to help protect Maine wildlife and habitat.